Staubgeborener/Klipper-Backup/docs/index.md

 This documentation provides a complete step-by-step guide to set up [klipper-backup 💾](https://github.com/Staubgeborener/klipper-backup).
 This guide is specified for the implementation on a Unix system.

 ## Getting started
-To get started with Klipper-Backup, please jump to [Getting Started Guide](installation.md) to see detailed instructions.
+To get started with Klipper-Backup, please jump to the [installation section](installation.md) to see detailed instructions.

 ## Features
 - The script does the most complex work in the background automatically